gioperalto/tracer/Final Delivery/README.md

 ![Alt](/images/locations-page.png "Locations Page")

 ## Exposures Page
 If a patient has tested positive for COVID-19, they can report this on the "Exposures" page.
-By reporting an exposure, Tracer will notify all other patients that were at the same place on the same day within the past week of the catching the virus.
+By reporting an exposure, Tracer will notify all other patients that were at the same place on the same day within the past week of catching the virus.
 ![Alt](/images/exposures-page.png "Exposures Page")

 ## Home Page (User 2)